raymondworkshop/raymondworkshop.github.io/_posts/diary/2022-08-08-the-log-of-your-life.md

     - a long-running note where I store the date, the person/project, the decision or piect of feedback given and then a column for how things turned out

+#### 2023-05-08
+* TODO

+* REVIEW
+    - SELF
+        + 认真而不加评判地**去感受一个人**， **体会一件事**
+            - 不用刻意去做， 不必太用力

+        + 认知不会带来财富， 财富要么是**价值的置换**，要么是**风险的担负**
+            - 识别**价值和风险**

+        + **做回自己最重要**，不要报啥仇

+        + To be free is to **lead one's self**
+            - most people want the power but can't handle the responsibility that comes with it.
+            Self destruction becomes inevitable

+            - freedom is not free, **the burden of leadership** and **all it entails is the cost incurred**.
+To lead one's self inadequately is to be mired in chaos, and continuous chaos is the default state of failure.
+Nothing grows.
+You just eat yourself.

+            - Woman does not want to be free because she is not equipped to be.
+            This is why they are as paradoxically obsessed with man as they are with **independence** - because they direly need the former whilst craving the latter.

+    - love
+        + act around girlfriend's parents
+            + **they deserve your respect and admiration**
+            + **these are the people responsible for giving you the girl**

+            + Make good conversation
+                - **act like you care about the conversation**
+                    + **ask lots of questions**, nod politely, and give her paretns your full attention
+                        - **take the time to elaborate to show that you care**
+                        - **give them a deeper answer**
+                - make sure you're genuinely happy to be there

+            + **Be as mature as you can**
+                - **show that you're mature by talking about your future plans**,talking about your family with respect, avoiding complaining too much

+                - be polite, be graceful and kind during conversation

+            + **Make it clear how much you like their daughter**
+                - their daughter is really special to you by finding ways to **compliment her and show her affection by talking about her accomplishments or the things you like to do together**

+            + Treat their daughter **with respect**
+                - **encourage their daughter when she speaks**
+                - **talk about how accomplished she is** or **how many great qualities** she has
+                - **be a gentleman and treat her like a lady**

+        + She **takes her mind off her meaningless affairs by minding other people's business**
+            + so she creates dramas, wants to control your life, **looks for a guy to cure the boredom**   she has in life
+            + this type of woman must be avoides at all costs

+    - softskills
+        + **micro-expression** are universal
+            - surprise
+            - anger
+            - fear
+            - disgust
+            - happiness
+            - contempt

+            - keep your focus on the face
+            - listen to your intuition

+        + 港人自私，认同钱和个人利益

 #### 2023-05-02
 * TODO